PX4/PX4-Devguide/en/debug/mavlink_shell.md

 The MAVLink Shell is an *NSH console* that can be accessed via MAVLink over serial (USB/Telemetry) or WiFi (UDP/TCP) links (in particular, on NuttX-based systems like: Pixhawk, Pixracer, etc.).

-The shell can be used for running commands and modules (and displaying the output of modules that it starts).
+The shell can be used for running commands and modules, and displaying their output.
-It cannot display the output of tasks running on the work queue (or modules that it does not start).
+While the shell cannot *directly* display the output of modules that it does not start, it can do so indirectly using the `dmesg` command (`dmesg -f &` can be used to display the output of other modules and tasks running on the work queue).

 > **Tip** The [QGroundControl MAVLink Console](#qgroundcontrol) is the easiest way to access the console.
   If the system does not start properly you should instead use the [System Console](../debug/system_console.md).